 Berlanga was born in Valencia in 1921 to a well-to-do family of local and national politicians.
-After the war, Berlanga’s politician father was arrested and imprisoned as an enemy of the regime.
+After the Spanish Civil War, Berlanga’s politician father was arrested and imprisoned as an enemy of the regime.
 Told his father would face the death penalty in 1941, Berlanga, on the understanding that it would help his father’s situation, was forced into enlisting in the infamous División Azul.

 The ‘Blue Division’ was a military force of ‘volunteers’ organised by Franco to support the Nazi attack on Soviet Russia during the Second World War.
 Berlanga served at Novograd during the push to encircle Leningrad and, unlike many on both sides of the conflict, he was lucky enough to return home safe and sound in 1942.

 Once back in Valencia, he studied law and philosophy at Valencia University and then went to study at the Institute of Research and Film Science in Madrid, which sparked his interest in a career as a film director.

 Berlanga became famous for his ability to satirize Spanish society under the regime and still somehow escape the attentions of the censors.
 But it was not always thus.
 His first film was shut down by the dictatorship before filming even began.
 Berlanga learnt from this that if he was going to get any of his ideas on screen (and stay out of trouble with the authorities) he was going to need a subtler line in satire.